shanthannune010/appointment-booking-system/README.md

 ### Validation Rules
 1. **Double-booking Prevention**: Each date-time combination is unique (enforced at database level)
-2. **Past Appointments**: Users cannot book appointments in the past
+2. **Past Appointments**: Users cannot book appointments in the past (dates and time slots are automatically blocked)
-   - Past dates are completely blocked
-   - Past time slots for today are blocked
-   - Navigation to past weeks is disabled
 3. **Business Hours Only**: Only time slots within 9:00 AM - 5:00 PM are available
 4. **Weekdays Only**: Weekend bookings are not allowed
 5. **Email Validation**: Must be a valid email format (required)
 6. **Phone Validation**: If provided, must be exactly 10 digits (optional field)
-   - Accepts common formatting (spaces, dashes, parentheses, plus signs)
-   - Validates the cleaned number (digits only)
 7. **Reason Length**: Maximum 200 characters (optional)
-8. **Name Validation**: Required field, must not be empty
+8. **Name Validation**: Required field, cannot be empty

 ### Design Decisions

 1. **Time Format**: Stored as "HH:MM" (24-hour format) in database, displayed as "H:MM AM/PM" in UI
 2. **Date Handling**: Dates are stored as full Date objects in MongoDB, but passed as YYYY-MM-DD strings in API
-3. **Date Display**: Calendar shows dates with month abbreviation (e.g., "Dec 1", "Dec 2") for better clarity
+3. **Date Display**: Calendar shows dates in "Month Day" format (e.g., "Dec 1", "Dec 2") instead of just numbers
-4. **Calendar Navigation**:
-   - Shows current week (Monday-Friday) with navigation buttons
+4. **Calendar View**: Shows current week (Monday-Friday) with navigation to previous/next weeks and custom date picker
-   - Custom date picker to jump to any date/week
-   - "Today" button for quick navigation
-   - Prevents navigation to past weeks
-5. **Page Structure**:
-   - Separate pages for booking and appointments list
+5. **Page Routing**: Separate pages for booking (`/`) and viewing appointments (`/appointments`) using React Router
-   - Navigation bar with active state indicators
-   - React Router for client-side routing
-6. **Confirmation Dialogs**:
-   - Booking confirmation before submitting
-   - Cancel confirmation before deleting
-   - Success confirmation after booking
-   - All modals are inline (no separate component)
-7. **API Response Format**:
-   - Standardized response structure with `statusCode`, `success`, `data`, and `error` fields
-   - All endpoints return consistent response format
+6. **Confirmation Modals**: Inline confirmation dialogs (no separate modal component) for booking and canceling
-8. **Real-time Updates**: Available slots are fetched when week changes or after booking/cancellation
+7. **Real-time Updates**: Available slots are fetched when week changes or after booking/cancellation
-9. **Error Handling**: User-friendly error messages displayed in the UI with visual indicators
+8. **Error Handling**: User-friendly error messages displayed in the UI with proper HTTP status codes
+9. **API Response Format**: All responses include `statusCode`, `success`, and structured `data`/`error` fields
+10. **Past Date Blocking**: Past dates and time slots are visually disabled and cannot be selected
-10. **Responsive Design**: Mobile-friendly layout using Tailwind CSS with gradients and animations
+11. **Responsive Design**: Mobile-friendly layout using Tailwind CSS with modern gradient styling
-11. **Visual Feedback**:
-    - Color-coded time slots (green: available, red: booked, gray: past/not available)
-    - Loading states and animations
-    - Hover effects and transitions

 ## Project Structure